Five People Injured As SUV Runs Red Light And Slams Into Walt Disney World Bus Carrying Guests

 According to My News 13, the crash happened around 6:30 p.m. on Sunday evening near Disney’s All-Star Resorts and Blizzard Beach water park.
 It took place along Osceola Parkway and Buena Vista Drive which is quite a busy area on Walt Disney World property.

-Florida Highway Patrol troopers state that the Disney bus, which was carrying guests at the time, was traveling westbound on the off ramp from Osceola Parkway.
+Florida Highway Patrol troopers state that the Disney bus, which was carrying guests at the time, was traveling westbound on the off ramp from the Osceola Parkway.
 As it was moving along, a black SUV ran through a red light without stopping and slammed into the front left side of the bus.

-34-year-old Ritesh Bhagani has been identified as the driver of the SUV and as of this time, charges are still pending.
+Ritesh Bhagani, 34, has been identified as the driver of the SUV and as of this time, charges are still pending.
 The police are conducting an investigation into the accident and are looking at all possible sides of it before issuing charges or citations.

-WESH reports that at the time of the accident, there were 19 passengers on the Walt Disney World bus which was transporting guests between the parks and resort hotels.
+WESH reports that at the time of the accident, there were 19 passengers on the Walt Disney World bus, which was transporting guests between the parks and resort hotels.

 2 injured as driver hits Disney World bus, troopers say https://t.co/zESSddZnZy pic.twitter.com/MrWXFPz8AN